 - In 40 metres continue to the left, your direction 100°, alongside the River Wey on your right-hand side.

 - In 120 metres you go under pylons and again in 55 metres.

 - In a further 120 metres, your way merges with a tarmac path coming from the left and you continue ahead..
 In 150 metres cross the stream on a bridge.
 In a further 280 metres, cross a bridge with scaffolding pole railings.
-In 5 metres go through a metal barrier, across an entrance drive and straight on, passing offices on your right-hand side, with the stream still on your left.
+In 5 metres go through a metal barrier, across an entrance drive to a business centre on your right, and keep straight on, with the stream still on your left.

 - In 65 metres, at a tarmac road, go right, your direction 170°.

 - In 20 metres go under the railway line.
 10 metres after the bridge, fork right on a signposted public footpath.
 In 110 metres, having kept parallel to the road, cross the river on a wooden bridge with wooden railings.

 - In 35 metres you are back on the main Borough Road, and go straight on , in 65 metres reaching the entrance to the Church of St Peter and St Paul.